gsa-oes/office-of-evaluation-sciences/pages/Connect/opportunities.md

 ## Join OES

 ### Design Fellowship
-OES is currently accepting applications for a one-year Design Fellow beginning in 2020 in Washington, D.C.: with applications due **Thursday, April 30 at 11:59pm.** [View Solicitation]({{site.baseurl}}/assets/files/oes-design-fellow-solicitation-fy20.pdf).
+OES is currently accepting applications for a one-year Design Fellow beginning in 2020 in Washington, D.C. with applications due **Thursday, April 30 at 11:59pm.** [View Solicitation]({{site.baseurl}}/assets/files/oes-design-fellow-solicitation-fy20.pdf).
 - Applicants may apply by emailing <a href="mailto:oes@gsa.gov?subject=Design Fellowship Application 2020">oes@gsa.gov</a> with their resume and cover letter.
 - A design portfolio link should be included in the resume, or attach a PDF that includes work samples (these can include journey maps, interview guides, materials, or other products you developed as part of previous professional experiences conducting qualitative research to inform solution design).
 - Finalists will be invited to an interview process that will include a design exercise, interviews and a presentation.